 Corporate Governance of JZCP is monitored by the Board which at the end of the year comprised six Directors, all of whom are non-executive.
-Biographical details of the Board members at the date of signing these Financial Statements are shown in the Board of Directors' section and their interests in the shares of JZCP are shown in the Report of the Directors.
+Biographical details of the Board members at the date of signing these Financial Statements are shown on page 27 and their interests in the shares of JZCP are shown in the Report of the Directors on page 29.
 The Directors' biographies highlight their wide range of relevant financial and sector experience.
-Biographical details of the Board members at the date of signing these Financial Statements are shown in the Board of Directors' section and their interests in the shares of JZCP are shown in the Report of the Directors.